Docker

 docker compose pull

-7. Copy Background Images to New Location
+6. Copy Background Images to New Location

 Copy existing background images to the new volume:

-docker compose run --rm planka cp -av /app/public/project-background-images/. /app/public/background-images
+docker compose run --rm --user root planka sh -c 'cp -av /app/public/project-background-images/. /app/public/background-images && chown -R node:node /app/public/background-images'

-8. Run the Database Upgrade Script
+7. Run the Upgrade Script

 This must be done before starting PLANKA for the first time.